 Please view our calendar for upcoming events.

 Consider hosting your special event at Lanier Mansion State Historic Site.
-Please fill out our inquiry form to receive information.
+Learn about available spaces and event details in our Planning Guide.
+Please fill out our inquiry form to receive additional information.

 Lanier Mansion is one of the best examples of Greek Revival architecture in the country and is considered to be the "Crown Jewel" of Madison’s Historic District.
 Designed by architect Francis Costigan, the mansion exhibits many original Greek Revival features including its square plan, the full façade porch on the south elevation, the Corinthian columns on the south portico, the Doric pilasters that appear on several locations on the exterior, the massive exterior entablature and dentilated cornice, the ornamental anthemia, the ornamental pediments over the windows and doors, and the Ionic columns that separate the double parlors on the first floor.